veeso-dev/blog.veeso.dev/blog/post-34/index-en.md

 ---
-date: '2025-03-30 17:30:00'
+date: "2025-03-30 17:30:00"
-slug: 'one-does-not-simply-write-a-ssh-config-parser-in-rust'
+slug: "one-does-not-simply-write-a-ssh-config-parser-in-rust"
-title: 'One does not simply write a SSH config parser (in Rust)'
+title: "One does not simply write a SSH config parser (in Rust)"
-description: 'A journey through the land of Rust, nom and SSH config files'
+description: "A journey through the land of Rust, nom and SSH config files"
-author: 'veeso'
+author: "veeso"
 featured_image: featured.jpeg
 category: rust-tutorials
-reading_time: '11'
+reading_time: "11"
 ---

 Do you know the feeling when you start a project and you think it will be easy, but then you realize that it is not?
 This is the story of the implementation of [ssh2-config](https://github.com/veeso/ssh2-config), a Rust library to parse SSH config files.